RegistryKey.DeleteSubKey Method (String, Boolean)

 Assembly: mscorlib (in mscorlib.dll)

 Indicates whether an exception should be raised if the specified subkey cannot be found.
-If this argument is true and the specified subkey does not exist, an exception is raised.
-If this argument is false and the specified subkey does not exist, no action is taken.
+If this argument is true and the specified subkey does not exist, then an exception is raised.
+If this argument is false and the specified subkey does not exist, then no action is taken

 subkey has child subkeys.